-If you think waiting 30 days will hurt your health, you might be able to get an answer within 72 hours.
-When filing your appeal, say why waiting will hurt your health.
+If you are in pain or think waiting 30 days will hurt your health or dental function, you might be able to get an answer within 72 hours.
+When filing your appeal, say why waiting will hurt your health or dental function.
 Make sure you ask for an "expedited appeal."